 Well, it was the last month of the war

-They had us all out of doors for a bonfire
+All of us out of doors for a bonfire

-That you must recall as well, you’d come down
+That you must recall as well, as you’d come down

 I shook your hand…and so we parted